gronostajo/drill2/CONTRIBUTING.md

 This project uses a vintage tech stack which isn't relevant anymore.
 If you're brave enough to modernize it, [check out issue #39](https://github.com/gronostajo/drill2/issues/39).

-Drill 2 uses *bower* and *gulp*.

-- [bower](http://bower.io) is a package manager for web apps
-- [gulp](http://gulpjs.com/) is a build automation tool
+[Gulp](http://gulpjs.com/) is used for build orchestration.

-Quick start:
+### Quick start

-Honestly, don't bother with trying to make it work on modern platforms.
-Use Visual Studio Code's dev containers feature.
+**Recommended:** Use Visual Studio Code's dev containers feature.
 The repo comes with a dev container where everything should just work.

 1. Clone your fork:

        git clone git@github.com:YourUserName/drill2.git

-0. Install build tools:
+0. Install dependencies:

        npm install

-0. Install project dependencies:

-        bower install

 Then use following commands each time you want to build the app: